Ah, a conundrum as old as time.

 (This article really does put the ‘long’ in ‘long-form’ so get comfy.)

-If you’re a woman, and you look a bit like me, quite a few folks may have called you a “lezza” (or some other gay slur).
+If you’re a woman, and you look a bit like me, quite a few folks may have called you a “lezza”.

 As heterosexuals, we’re used to being the default.

 It’s sort of the same if you’re white/born male/financially stable/able-bodied/neurotypical etc. I am white and straight and I identify as my biological sex, so I know that those things afford me certain privileges.
 It doesn’t mean life hasn’t had its shitty moments (fuck, no) but it does mean those things weren’t a factor in why they were shitty.

 Heterosexuals are comfy knowing that they’re the standard.